internaloha/documentation/docs/developers/site-management.md

 > scrapers@0.1.0 scrapers C:\Users\JenniferHsu\Documents\GitHub\internaloha\scraper
 > node scrapers/main.js "production"

+Starting scraper apple at 9:02 PM
+Starting scraper acm at 9:02 PM
+Starting scraper acm at 9:02 PM
+Starting scraper linkedin at 9:02 PM
+Starting scraper monster at 9:02 PM
+Starting scraper simplyhired at 9:02 PM
+Starting scraper Cisco at 9:02 PM
+Starting scraper zipRecruiter at 9:02 PM
+Starting scraper stackoverflow at 9:02 PM
+Starting scraper indeed at 9:02 PM
+Starting scraper idealist at 9:02 PM
+Starting scraper hawaiislack at 9:02 PM
+Starting scraper Glassdoor at 9:02 PM
+Starting scraper nsf-reu at 9:02 PM
+Finished scraper nsf-reu at 9:02 PM (a few seconds ago) Finished scraper stackoverflow at 9:03 PM (a few seconds ago) Finished scraper idealist at 9:03 PM (a few seconds ago) Finished scraper aexpress at 9:03 PM (a few seconds ago) Finished scraper hawaiislack at 9:03 PM (a few seconds ago) Finished scraper cisco at 9:03 PM (a few seconds ago) Finished scraper glassdoor at 9:03 PM (a minute ago) Finished scraper indeed at 9:03 PM (a minute ago) Finished scraper zipRecruiter at 9:03 PM (a minute ago) Finished scraper linkedin at 9:04 PM (a minute ago) Finished scraper simplyhired at 9:04 PM (a minute ago) Finished scraper apple at 9:04 PM (2 minutes ago) Finished scraper acm at 9:09 PM (7 minutes ago) Finished scraper monster at 9:43 PM (40 minutes ago)
 ```

 Be sure that no errors occur.
 If errors occur, contact the team using the #internaloha-chat channel to discuss.